-I am currently an Adjunct Professor of Philosophy at Azusa Pacific University.
-I will serve as a Lecturer in philosophy at the California Institute of Technology during the Spring 2016 quarter, as I did during the Spring 2015 quarter.
-My areas of specialization are the philosophy of love and friendship, ethics, and the history of ethics (especially Aristotle, Augustine, Aquinas, and Kant).
-My areas of further interest include medieval philosophy, ancient philosophy, philosophy of action, political philosophy, and philosophy of religion.
+I am a philosopher specializing in ethics, the philosophy of love and friendship, and the history of ethics (especially Aristotle, Augustine, Aquinas, and Kant).
+My areas of further philosophical interest include medieval philosophy, ancient philosophy, philosophy of action, political philosophy, and philosophy of religion.

 I recently completed my Ph.D. in philosophy at UCLA.
 My dissertation—titled On Loving Some People More Than Others (abstract)—focuses on the phenomena and structure of preferential love.
 I presented a piece of this research in a paper at the 2013 Eastern APA Conference in Baltimore.
 I also have a published paper in the philosophy of action titled, “Hegel and Externalism about Intentions”.
 I hope to bring the results of my dissertation to bear on future research in normative ethical theory.

 I served as a Lecturer in philosophy at the California Institute of Technology (Caltech) during the Spring 2015 and 2016 quarters, teaching introductory and advanced undergraduate courses in ethics.
 I also served as an Adjunct Professor of Philosophy at Azusa Pacific University during the Fall 2014 and 2015 semesters.

 I enjoy hiking in the mountains, I’m a fan of “the beautiful game”, and I played varsity volleyball during my undergraduate years at Stanford.
 I also have an energetic chocolate lab named Hazel.
 Her areas of specialization include tug-of-war, chasing squirrels, and barking at strangers.
 Her areas of (semi-) competence include sitting and coming when called.